pkhungurn/shion/README.md

 # shion

-My personal machine learning experimentation, designed to work with PyTorch.
+`shion` (シオン) is my personal machine learning experimentation, designed to work with PyTorch.